 Regardless of your goal, you can keep an eye out for these patterns:

 Decreasing HRV Balance May Indicate:

-- Long term stress: Prolonged stress can cause your HRV values to gradually drop, indicating that your body may need more recovery time.
+- Long-term stress: Prolonged stress can cause your HRV values to drop gradually, indicating that your body may need more recovery time.